Kanjiža

 Kanjiža (Кањижа, pronounced [kǎɲiʒa]) formerly Stara Kanjiža (Стара Кањижа; קניזשא; Magyarkanizsa, formerly Kanizsa) is a town and municipality located in the North Banat District of the autonomous province of Vojvodina, Serbia.
-Kanjiža town has a population of 9,871, while the Kanjiža municipality has 25,343 inhabitants.
+Kanjiža town has a population of 8,067, while the Kanjiža municipality has 20,141 inhabitants (2022 census).

 Geography

-Although it belongs to North Banat District, territory of Kanjiža municipality is in fact located in the region of Bačka.
-The territory of the municipality is bordered by the river Tisa and the Novi Kneževac Municipality in the east, the Municipality of Senta in the south, the Municipality of Subotica in the west and the border with Hungary in the north.
-The proximity to the border, to the free-way and the river Tisa makes it an important location.
+Although it belongs to the North Banat District, the territory of Kanjiža municipality is actually located in the region of Bačka.
+The territory of the municipality is bordered by the river Tisa and the Novi Kneževac Municipality in the east, the Municipality of Senta in the south, the Municipality of Subotica in the west, and the border with Hungary in the north.
+Its proximity to the border, the free-way, and the river Tisa makes it an important location.

 History

-The town was mentioned in the Gesta Hungarorum chronicle under the name Kenesna and, according to the chronicle, it belonged to the duchy of Bulgarian duke Salan who ruled from Titel in the 9th century.
-In first written documents after Hungarian conquest of Central Europe, the town is mentioned as Cnesa or Kenesna.
-This name came from Slavic word knez 'prince'.
+The town was mentioned in the Gesta Hungarorum chronicle under the name Kenesna, and, according to the chronicle, it belonged to the duchy of Bulgarian duke Salan who ruled from Titel in the 9th century.
+In the first written documents after the Hungarian conquest of Central Europe, the town is mentioned as Cnesa or Kenesna.
+This name came from the Slavic word knez 'prince'.
 In 1335, it was mentioned as Villa Canysa.

 In the first half of the 16th century, the town was administered by the Eastern Hungarian Kingdom, until 1552 when it was administered by the Ottoman Empire (Sanjak of Çanad).

 From 1686 to 1918, the town was administered by the Habsburg monarchy.
 Initially, it was part of the Habsburg Military Frontier, but was placed under civil administration in 1751.
-In the beginning of Ottoman administration, local Hungarian population left from this area.
+In the beginning of Ottoman administration, the local Hungarian population left this area.
 During the Ottoman period and also during the first decades of Habsburg administration, the town was mainly populated by ethnic Serbs.
-Hungarian colonists from northern counties of the Kingdom of Hungary started to settle here in 1753 and they became dominant ethnic group in the town.
-Since 1918, the town was part of the Kingdom of Serbs, Croats and Slovenes (Yugoslavia) and subsequent South Slavic states.
+Hungarian colonists from the northern counties of the Kingdom of Hungary started to settle here in 1753, and they became the dominant ethnic group in the town.
+Since 1918, the town has been part of Serbia and subsequent Yugoslav states of which Serbia was a part.

 Inhabited places

-The municipality of Kanjiža includes the town and 12 villages.
-The villages are:
+The municipality of Kanjiža includes the town and 12 villages: